BriskenFinancials/use-case-template/cards/UC10000426-S-04-move-configurations-to-production-and-execute-first-live-payment-run.md

 ## Outcome

-You will be able to confidently Migrate all validated configurations from the test environment to the production environment. accelerating progress and improving project alignment
+This enables you to migrate all validated configurations from the test environment to the production environment

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-S-04-bottom.png)